guidopetri/chess-pipeline/README.md

 - column for whether berserked or not in arena game
 - More stats (e.g. was there a queen trade, queenside/kingside attack)
   - Using python-chess `Visitors`
-- *Write to files and then clean up afterwards instead of using `MockTarget`*
 - *Use more specific "already in table" handling with the `player` column*
-- *Clean up unnecessary columns*
 - Clean up column names
 - Use Lichess API directly (both JSON and PGN formats)
 - Finish PostGreSQL setup script